MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Double click and rank players on mobile [5:00](https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c)

  - https://www.loom.com/share/4d8d6caf06144ce1a734f23c8758a127
- - When login as captain show name of the team of which I am captain of
- - Black text on yellow box
- - Yellow need to be little more brighter than current yellow
- - Close button must not show up after submitting lineup
  - When click on input field to update score it should highlight the whole number
- - When I will match and submit my lineup, net 1 should be selected automitically
- - Update score button should not be shown - it is irrelevent now